 Where black is the colour, where none is the number

 I know, right?
 Bummer.
 Yet a growing segment of the Baby Boom cohort was starting to think that maybe there were unpleasant truths that simply had to be confronted, and the sooner the better.
 There was a whiff of revolution in the air, as if young people were stirring from their intellectual torpor.
 As Bobby D. told us, the times they were a-changin’.
-Popular music was suddenly a medium for serious artistic expression, and Dylan was giving his fellow musicians a choice: they could either start swimmin’, or sink like a stone.
+Popular music was suddenly a medium for serious artistic expression, and as one of the key figures in the sea change, Dylan was giving his fellow musicians a choice: they could either start swimmin’, or sink like a stone.